 Next, set a clear goal and build a plan that will help you to keep moving to the right direction.
 Develop your skills by gathering relevant experience, set clear expectations and standards and look at measurable results.
 You should also make sure you improve your strategy as you grow.

-Keep in mind that constant improvement doesn’t necessarily mean you have to start running faster.
+Keep in mind that continuous improvement doesn’t necessarily mean you have to start running faster.
 Even though your company needs to be able to react to changes quicker than before, running fast may hurt you in the long run.
 Instead, you need to be able to work smarter.

 If you decide to focus on becoming better each day and constantly improving all of the aspects related to innovation, you’ll eventually get great results without a doubt.
 It's the compound interest for constant improvement that matters the most as the greatest results are achieved in the long run.
 You may not see much of a progress in a month, but even 1% weekly improvement will truly make a difference in a year or two:

 Focus on constantly getting better, both as a company and on a personal level.